Lada Kalina: Second generation

-The second generation of the car was revealed at the 2012 Moscow International Automobile Salon.
+The second generation of the Kalina was revealed at the 2012 Moscow International Automobile Salon.
 It is basically a facelifted first generation, albeit with a slightly extended wheelbase and length, 13- or 14-inch wheel discs, electronic throttle control and now produced only in hatchback and wagon form.
 All interior controls are now in English only, just like in the recently introduced Lux models of the Lada Granta.
-The Kalina was used as the basis for the Japanese Datsun mi-DO, which is produced specifically for the Russian market.
+The Kalina was used as the basis for the Japanese Datsun mi-DO, which was produced specifically for the Russian market.

 It is powered by a range of two 1.6-litre petrol engines, with 8 and 16-valve respectively, developing 64 to 78 kW and 140 to 145 Nm of torque.

 The hatchback entered production in May 2013, followed by the station wagon later in September.
 A sport version was also available in the Russian market.

 Lada Kalina Cross wagon debuted in 2014.
 The car differs with increased 20 mm road clearance, the altered gear ratios in transmission and the plastic body kit.